 Last year when bitcoin had its fourth drawdown of 80% in the past ten years, I thought It might be a good time to reenter that market.

-Having traded digital assets in 2017, I was familiar with the reasons for owning bitcoin.
+Having traded digital assets in 2017 and 2018, I was familiar with the reasons for owning bitcoin.
 I won’t reiterate them here.
 You can find information on bitcoin, blockchain, and decentralized finance (DeFi) here, here, here, and here.

 Supply and Demand

 What seemed most cogent to me at the time was supply and demand.
-The world money supply was increasing greatly to stimulate world economies reeling under the pandemic.
-Limited quantity assets, like gold, real estate, and bitcoin, should appreciate to keep in equilibrium.
+The world money supply was increasing quickly to stimulate world economies reeling under the pandemic.
+Limited quantity assets, like gold, real estate, and bitcoin, should appreciate to stay in equilibrium.

 There will never be more than 21 million bitcoin, of which 89% has already been mined.
-That leaves a circulating supply of 18.5 million.
+That leaves a circulating supply of 18.5 million bitcoin.
 About 3 million has been lost.
 Much of the rest is illiquid and held by HODLers.
-Glassnode estimated that 78% of the circulating bitcoin last December was illiquid.
+Glassnode estimates that 78% of the circulating bitcoin last December was illiquid.
 Only 4.2 million bitcoin were available for buying and selling.
 Liquidity goes up when the price of bitcoin goes down, but there is still less tradeable supply than many realize.